pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 ### Further info

+Some new features that can be added:

+- Make it usable on mobile. devices without a keyboard.
 We can add a play again button.

-Some new features that can be added:

-- Improve UI
-- Undo (This is hard)
+- Undo (This is a bit hard.
+Store the move history in a stack.)

 Hurray!
 Make it on your own.
 Improve it, publish it.
 Make more games!

 If you are feeling adventurous (or curious), you can visit <NavExtLink to="https://github.com/godotengine/godot">Godot's GitHub page</NavExtLink> and look at Godot's source code.
 You can see how it's made and how it works.
-If you face any issues, you can create an issue.
-If you can make some improvements, you can submit a pull request.
+You can report bugs and submit improvements here.

 If you enjoyed this guide and found it useful, consider supporting my work on Ko-fi.
-I would love to write more guides on GameDev and your support will go a long way.
+I would love to write more guides on game development and your support will go a long way.